-from the production side.
+The second dataset, PWT, includes data on real GDP in PPP, the number of workers, as well as information on aggregate PPP price indices for exportables and importables for the same set of countries as WIOD in the year 2005.
+Our main measure of real GDP is RGDPE, real GDP in PPP prices computed from the expenditure side.
+This measure is most appropriate to compute welfare-relevant real GDP because it measures differences in the standard of living across countries (Feenstra, et al., 2015).
+Alternatively, we have used RGDPO, real GDP in PPP prices computed from the production side.
 This variable measures the production capacity of each country.
 For our sample, the difference between these measures is negligible and our results are basically identical with both measures.
 To construct aggregate physical capital stocks and employment of each country, we add up the sectoral capital stocks and employment numbers from WIOD.
 Results are very similar if information on the number of workers and capital stocks is instead taken directly from the PWT.
 We prefer aggregating information from WIOD since this guarantees that the sectoral values are consistent with the aggregate values.
 Finally, we use aggregate price indices for exports and imports in the open-economy extension of our model, which we discuss in a robustness check.

-3.2 Descriptives of IO Structure
+B Descriptives of IO Structure

 We now provide some descriptive statistics of IO structure, as summarized by the distributions of sectoral multipliers.
 We report these statistics by income level, classifying countries with a percapita GDP of less than 5000 PPP Dollars as low-income, those with 5,000-20,000 PPP Dollars as medium-income, and those with more than 20,000 PPP Dollars as high-income.
 Figure 1 reports kernel density plots of the distribution of multipliers pooled across countries and sectors.
 For all income levels, the distributions are skewed with a long right tail: while most sectors have low multipliers, there are a few high-multiplier sectors.
-In addition, low-income countries' distribution has more mass in the right tail.29 Table 1 reports moments of the distribution of multipliers.
+In addition, low-income countries' distribution has more mass in the right tail.30 Table 1 reports moments of the distribution of multipliers.
 The mean sectoral multiplier is 0.057, the median multiplier is 0.049, and the 95th-percentile of multipliers is 0.133.
-In Appendix Figure A-1, we plot average multipliers by sector.30
+In Appendix Figure A.1, we plot average multipliers by sector.31